alexcg1/space_education/README.md

 Anyone who is naturally interested in space might be inspired by this stuff -- but those are likely the kind of folks who'd rush out to find this stuff out anyway.
 How do we make space super-interesting and accessible to the average person, and really get them involved in mankind's biggest journey?

-My answer draws upon my work with SpaceGAMBIT (an open-source space program) and makerspaces, hackerspacces, and Fab Labs (a global network of workshops with a whole bunch of tools, that pretty much anyone can use)
+My answer draws upon my work with SpaceGAMBIT (an open-source space program) and makerspaces, hackerspaces, and Fab Labs (a global network of workshops with a whole bunch of tools, that pretty much anyone can use)

 # Making Space Hands-On